 5.1.6.7 Device announcement

-To facilitate data transfer effectively between two or more peer devices, a device announces its address and its neighbors addresses to its neighbor devices by broadcasting beacons with DA IE (described in 5.2.4.36).
+To facilitate data transfer effectively between two or more peer devices, a device announces its address and its neighbors’ addresses to its neighbor devices by broadcasting beacons with a DA IE (5.2.4.36).

-A device shall broadcast a beacon frame with DA IE at appropriate time upon receiving MLME-DA.request primitive from the next higher layer.
-It may also broadcast beacons with DA IE at other times.
+A device shall broadcast a beacon frame with a DA IE upon receiving MLME-DA.request primitive (6.2.24.1) from the next higher layer.
+It may also broadcast beacons with a DA IE at other times.
+After transmitting a beacon with the DA IE requested by an MLME-DA.request, the device shall send an MLME-DA.confirm, as described in 6.2.24.2, to the next higher layer.

-Upon receiving a beacon frame with DA IE, a device may store the source address of the transmitting device if it hasn’t done so before.
-If the Neighbor addresses pending field of the DA IE is one, it means that the transmitting device has more neighbor addresses to announce.
-The receiving device can wait for following beacon frames with DA IE from the same transmitting device, to check whether its address has been stored at the transmitting device if its address has not been found in the received beacon frames from the transmitting device.
-If the Neighbor addresses pending field of the DA IE is zero, it means that the transmitting device has no more neighbor addresses to announce.
+Upon receiving a beacon frame with a DA IE, a device shall indicate the address of the transmitting device and the addresses list in the DA IE to its next higher layer by using MLME-DA.indication primitive (6.2.24.3).
+A device may check whether or not its address is known at the transmitting device by tracking the received beacon frames with a DA IE. If not, the device may broadcast a beacon with a DA IE to announce its address at the appropriate time.

-If the receiving device finds that its address has not been included in the received beacon frames from the transmitting device, it means that it address has not been stored at the transmitting device.
-In this case, the receiving device is necessary to announce its address to its neighbors at appropriate time.

-The message sequence char for broadcast beacon with DA IE to announce the address of a device is illustrated in Figure 22ca.
-More than one beacon frames with DA IE should be transmitted if the number of the neighbor devices exceeds the capacity of one DA IE.
+The message sequence chart for a beacon broadcast with a DA IE to announce the address of a device and its neighbors’ addresses is illustrated in Figure 22ca.

 Figure 22ca—Message sequence chart for broadcast beacon with EA IE upon receiving MLME-DA.request primitive.